 Uncertain of where to start?

 Whether it’s getting up from your couch, taking a shower, or going for a walk, your body needs a physical reminder that it’s not stuck.

 Think of a tiger moving towards its prey in slow motion.
 Now, replace the tiger with your terrifying thoughts on what could happen in the future, and you see what I mean.
 Stop focusing on the danger, and move on to something else.
 It’s really important to do this physically so your brain understands that a change is taking place.

 So, practice some yoga poses.
 Do some jumping jacks.

 Heck, why not even run around the house for a hot second?

 2. Take a Deep Breath

 Now that you’ve moved around, it’s time to take it easy.
 Find a quiet, comfortable place to sit, put your hand on your belly, and close your eyes.
-Slowly inhale, as you count up to 4 seconds.
-(You should be able to feel your belly moving while you’re doing this) Then, hold your breath for 7 seconds.
-And finally, exhale for 8 complete seconds.
+Slowly inhale, as you count up to 4 seconds (You should be able to feel your belly moving while you’re doing this).
+Then, hold your breath for 7 seconds.
+Finally, exhale for 8 complete seconds.

 Try to do this for at least five minutes every day.